jetzypetz/chess_bot/docs/README.md

-# My Chessbot From Scratch
+# Chessbot Project From Scratch

 > **A cutting-edge chess engine built with precision, creativity, and great professionalism by Eugenio Animali, Emilie Kristensen, Peter Dogan and Eiken Chang.**